-IRO-1 DESCRIPTION OF PROCESSES TO IDENTIFY AND ASSESS MATERIAL IMPACTS, RISKS AND OPPORTUNITIES
+IRO-1 DESCRIPTION OF PROCESSES TO IDENTIFY AND ASSESS MATERIAL IMPACTS, RISKS AND OPPORTUNITIES through a process with management, the survey was updated and fully aligned with the requirements imposed by the EU ESRS reporting indicator.

-During the definition of material ESG issues for the Agora Group The study considered, among other sources of information, for 2023-2027 between 2021/2022, a materiality assessment the following: process was conducted for the first time, as required by the EU CSRD.
-In October 2023, through a process with management, Analysis of source data the survey was updated and fully aligned with the requirements imposed by the EU ESRS reporting indicator.
+During the definition of material ESG issues for the Agora Group for 2023-2027 between 2021/2022, a materiality assesment process was conducted for the first time, as required by the EU CSRD.
+In October 2023,

-The study was originally conducted using the extended and senior management of the company and the group questionnaire method for the company's various stakeholder and a group of 4 external experts. groups.
-ESG issues were examined in terms of five parameters in two perspectives (double materiality principle): four parameters of impact - the strength of impact, the extent of Benchmarking 16 companies in the industry^{9.} impact, the likelihood of impact and the possibility of remedying the impact, and one parameter of financial materiality, i.e. the Matrix analysis of results impact of the ESG issue on the development, performance and business situation of the Agora Group.
-In addition, a study of the The study included components of analysis of area-related materiality of ESG issues from the perspective of the company's risks as well as multidimensional impacts within the areas external stakeholders (financial institutions, representatives of mentioned.
-The materiality study was accompanied by Agora S.A.'s shareholders and external experts in the ESG area) a process to develop the organisation's value chain, and was carried out, with whom in-depth and structured interviews the impacts and risks analysed were then related to the were also conducted [key stakeholders of the Agora Group are processes carried out in the area. detailed within the ESRS disclosure SBM-2].
+The study was originally conducted using the extended questionnaire method for the company's various stakeholder groups.
+ESG issues were examined in terms of five parameters in two perspectives (double materiality principle): four parameters of impact - the strength of impact, the extent of impact, the likelihood of impact and the possibility of remedying the impact, and one parameter of financial materiality, i.e. the impact of the ESG issue on the development, performance and business situation of the Agora Group.
+In addition, a study of the materiality of ESG issues from the perspective of the company's external stakeholders (financial institutions, representatives of Agora S.A.'s shareholders and external experts in the ESG area) was carried out, with whom in-depth and structured interviews were also conducted [key stakeholders of the Agora Group are detailed within the ESRS disclosure SBM-2].